veraszto/danvim/README.md

-jBufs at the upper right can be accessed each with, in this order, `<S-Home>, <S-End>, <S-PageUp>, <S-PageDown>, <S-C-Home>, <S-C-End>, <S-C-PageUp>, <S-C-PageDown>` jBufs lists all but workspaces files, jBufs stands for "last jumped to buffers"
+jBufs at the upper right can be accessed each with, in this order, `<S-Home>, <S-End>, <S-PageUp>, <S-PageDown>, <S-C-Home>, <S-C-End>, <S-C-PageUp>, <S-C-PageDown>` jBufs lists all but workspaces files, jBufs stands for "last jumped to buffers", hide them by pressing `<F2>`

 Save or load current active buffers by using `<F6>` and `<F7>`